Tobias Read

-Tobias Read (born July 1, 1975) is an American politician who is the current Oregon State Treasurer.
-He was a member of the Oregon House of Representatives, representing District 27 from 2007–2017, which comprises parts of Beaverton, southwest Portland, and unincorporated Multnomah and Washington Counties.
-He served as Speaker Pro Tempore, and was formerly the Democratic Majority Whip.
+Tobias Read (born July 1, 1975) is an American politician who is currently serving as the 30th Oregon Secretary of State since 2025.
+As a member of the Democratic Party he served as the 29th Oregon State Treasurer from 2017 to 2025.
+Before that, he was a member of the Oregon House of Representatives, representing the 27th district from 2007 to 2017, which comprised parts of Beaverton, southwest Portland, and unincorporated Multnomah and Washington Counties.
+He served as Speaker Pro Tempore and was formerly the Democratic Majority Whip.

 In 2016, Read ran for Oregon State Treasurer, to succeed State Treasurer Ted Wheeler, who was barred from running in 2016 by term limits.
-Read won the general election on November 8, 2016 and became the State Treasurer in January 2017.
+Read won the general election against Republican Jeff Gudman on November 8, 2016 and became the state treasurer in January 2017.
 He was reelected in 2020 by a wider margin.
 He was a candidate for governor of Oregon in the 2022 election, losing to Tina Kotek in the Democratic primary.

+In 2023, Read announced his candidacy for Secretary of State after an ethics violation led to the resignation of Shemia Fagan.
+He beat James Manning Jr., a State Senator from Eugene, in the primary election, and Dennis Linthicum, a State Senator from Klamath Falls, in the general election.

 Early life and education

 Read was born in 1975 in Missoula, Montana.
-After attending high school in Idaho, he moved to Oregon where he graduated from Willamette University in 1997 with a bachelor's degree in politics and economics.
-In 2003, he earned an MBA from the University of Washington in Seattle.
-He and his wife, Heidi Eggert, have two children, Annika, and Ellis.
+After growing up in Boise, Idaho, he moved to Oregon where he graduated from Willamette University in 1997 with a bachelor's degree in politics and economics.
+While at Willamette, Read was a member of the rowing team.
+It was there that he also met lifelong friend Dmitri Palmateer, who now serves as his chief of staff.
+In 2003, Read earned an MBA from the University of Washington in Seattle.

 Career

-In 1997, he started working for Nike, Inc. in footwear development, where he remained until 2012.
-He also worked for the United States Department of the Treasury as an aide to then-Secretary Lawrence Summers from 1999 to 2001.
+From 1999 to 2001, Read worked for the United States Department of the Treasury as an aide to then-Secretary Lawrence Summers.
 His immediate supervisor was Sheryl Sandberg.
+Read then returned to Oregon after graduate school, working for startup SkyTaxi for several months before finding work at Nike as a footwear developer, where he worked from 2004 to 2012.
+In 2012, he left his role at Nike to focus full-time on his political career.